Yash2402/yash-personal-website/src/content/projects/handwritten digit recognition AI.md

 resources: [
     {url: https://youtube.com/3Blue1Brown, name: 3Blue1Brown},
-    {url: /404/ , name: Samson Zhang}
+    {url: https://www.youtube.com/@SamsonZhangTheSalmon, name: Samson Zhang}
 ]
 ---
-# Basic Neural Network on MNIST Dataset

-This repository contains a basic implementation of a neural network trained on the MNIST dataset using Python and Numpy (without TensorFlow).

 ## Overview
+This project is a basic implementation of a neural network trained on the MNIST dataset using Python and Numpy (without TensorFlow).
 The MNIST dataset is a classic benchmark dataset in the field of machine learning and computer vision.
 It consists of 28x28 grayscale images of handwritten digits (0-9).
 The task is to classify these images into their respective digit classes.
 In this implementation, a simple feedforward neural network is used to classify the images.
 The architecture of the neural network is as follows:

 - Input layer: 784 neurons (28x28 pixels flattened)